 See you next week for Chapter 7(c)!!!

 - You have an important story regarding San Diego Unified School District corruption or misdeeds, please e-mail your information to us at firstname.lastname@example.org.

 - You have strong feelings about our posts, please enter those statements in the “comments” box below.

 - Your family has been injured by the San Diego Unified School District, go to the District Deeds Complaint Forms page to find instructions to fight for your Civil Rights!

-- You want to be sure you don’t miss an issue of District Deeds, click the “follow” button below and you will get an email automatically when an article is published on District Deeds.
+- You want to be sure you don’t miss an issue of District Deeds, enter your email next to the “FOLLOW” button below and you will get an email automatically when an article is published on District Deeds.